phylischumba/twitter-redesign/README.md

 ### Usage

 - Fork/Clone this project to your local machine
-- Open folder in your local enviroment and run these lines of code to get started:
+- Open folder in your local environment and run these lines of code to get started:

 Install gems with: